cloudmesh/cloudmesh-manual/docs-source/source/installation/install-dev.rst

 If in addition you also like to work on storage, the bundle name ``storage`` needs to be used.

-Let, us assume you chose `opensatck`, than you can install cloudmesh with
+Let us assume you chose `opensatck`, than you can install cloudmesh with

 .. code-block:: bash